 diagnosed with melanoma and nearly 7,230 people will die of the disease in 2019.

 Melanoma is more common in men than women and among individuals of fair complexion.
 Unusual moles, exposure to natural sunlight or artificial sunlight (such as from tanning beds) over long periods of time, and health history can affect the risk of melanoma.

 In addition to the skin, melanoma may also occur in

 mucous membranes – thin, moist layers of tissue that cover surfaces such as the lips – or in the eye, which is called

 What the AACR Is Currently Doing in This Area

-In January 2019, the AACR will present the AACR Special Conference on Melanoma, which will gather leaders in the field of melanoma research on topics such as cancer detection, prevention, and multi-disciplinary treatment.
+In January 2019, the AACR presented the AACR Special Conference on Melanoma, which gathered leaders in the field of melanoma research on topics such as cancer detection, prevention, and multi-disciplinary treatment.

 The AACR's mission is to